raydot/nailing-the-coding-interview/chapters/02-big-o.md

 <figcaption aria-hidden="true">O(log n)</figcaption>
 </figure>

 If you don’t remember logarithms from high school, a logarithm is the number something would have to be raised to in order to come up with a given number.
 To put that in a hopefully less confusing way, think about it like this: what would 2 have to be raised to in order to get 8?
-Since $2^3$ is 8 the answer is 3 times, and so $\log_2(8) = 3$.
+Since $2^3$ is $8$, the answer is $3$ times, and so $\log_2(8) = 3$.
 There’s more to logarithms than this, of course, but right now we’re focusing on the shapes.
-Notice how slowly O(log n) grows, and flattens as it grows larger.
+Notice how slowly $O(\log n)$ grows and flattens as it grows larger.

-O(log n) arises from algorithms that split the relevant numbers of inputs under consideration by half, repeatedly.
-You’ll soon see that this is the case with some searching and sorting algorithms, and also with binary trees.
-(In general if the word "binary" is involved in the description of an algorithm, it’s O(log n).)
+$O(\log n)$ arises from algorithms that split the relevant number of inputs under consideration in half, repeatedly.
+You'll soon see that this is the case with binary search and the height of binary trees.
 This is a highly desirable efficiency and one that should be sought wherever possible.

-Closely related to $O(\log n)$ is $O(n \log n)$, where the logarithm is multiplied by the number of inputs.
-This is less desirable than $O(n)$ but certainly superior to $O(n^2)$.
+Closely related to $O(\log n)$ is $O(n \log n)$, which is less desirable than $O(n)$ but certainly superior to $O(n^2)$. $O(n \log n)$ typically occurs when an algorithm performs a logarithmic operation for each of the $n$ inputs.
+Common examples include efficient sorting algorithms like Merge Sort and Quick Sort (average case).
+These algorithms divide the data (the $\log n$ part) but still need to process all elements (the $n$ part), resulting in $n \log n$ operations total.

 ### All of the shapes together